-Odds are, you’re reading this because you are already a supporter of the LGBTQ community but maybe you want to take your support to the next level.
-Well then, let’s talk about how you can evolve yourself from a supporter of the queer community to being a true LGBTQ ally.
+Odds are, you’re reading this because you are already a supporter of the LGBTQIA+ community but maybe you want to take your support to the next level.
+Well then, let’s talk about how you can evolve yourself from a supporter of the queer community to being a true LGBTQIA+ ally.

 Identify yourself as an Ally

 Whether subtly or directly, letting a queer person know that you are not only someone who accepts them as they are but also supports them is one of the most important things you can do as an ally.
 Queer people can often be hesitant to “come out” to someone until they can trust that that person is not going to harm them or potentially “out” them to other people until they are ready, especially in a work and or professional environment.
 Subtle things like wearing a PRIDE t-shirt, sticking an equality sticker on your car or making an LGBTQIA+ affirming social media post can give queer people clues that you’re on their team and therefore can trust you.
 You should not, however, assume someone’s sexual orientation nor should you ask someone if they are gay/queer/trans.
 If a queer person wants you to know and is comfortable enough with you, they will tell you in their own time.